Marge vs. the Monorail: Production

-The episode was written by Conan O'Brien who conceived the idea when he saw a billboard in Los Angeles that just had the word "Monorail" on it, with no other details or explanation.
+The episode was written by Conan O'Brien, who conceived the idea when he saw a billboard in Los Angeles that just had the word "Monorail" on it, with no other details or explanation.
 He first pitched this episode at a story retreat to Al Jean and Mike Reiss, who said the episode was a little crazy and thought he should try some other material first.
 O'Brien had previously pitched episodes where Lisa had a rival and where Marge gets a job at the power plant and Mr. Burns falls in love with her; both went well.
 James L. Brooks "absolutely loved" this episode when O'Brien presented it.

 Leonard Nimoy was not originally considered for the role as the celebrity at the maiden voyage of the monorail, as the writing staff did not think he would accept, because William Shatner had previously turned the show down.
 Instead, George Takei was asked to guest star, as he had previously appeared as Akira in the second season episode "One Fish, Two Fish, Blowfish, Blue Fish".
 After demanding several script changes, Takei declined, saying he did not want to make fun of public transportation as he was a member of the board of directors of the Southern California Rapid Transit District (now the Los Angeles County Metropolitan Transit Authority).
-As a result, the staff went to Nimoy, who accepted.
+O'Brien later joked that "we went to the only actor in the world who took monorails seriously".
+The staff then went to Nimoy, who accepted.
 Writer Jeff Martin said Nimoy was "just very gracious and easy to work with, and a good sport when we went and recorded his voice."

-Phil Hartman was cast as Lanley because, as Reiss put it, he "was always pretending to be a glad-handing salesman."
+Phil Hartman was cast as Lyle Lanley because, as Reiss put it, he "was always pretending to be a glad-handing salesman".
 Martin added, "He was very good at portraying slick, empty people.
-I think he brought a lot of joy to it."
+I think he brought a lot of joy to it".

 Director Rich Moore and animator David Silverman called the production process for this episode "huge and ambitious".
 Because of limited design resources, Moore took photos of buildings to use for various shots.
 The Lanley Institute came from a building in old town Pasadena.
 Different locations in North Haverbrook were all photos taken around North Hollywood.
 Moore bypassed the design team and provided the photos directly to background layout artist Nancy Kruse.